HelloLobsterDog/ProjectKaipra/docs/dirt/configuration/Node.md

 * **Characters**: Characters can be defined inside a node as a convenience feature.
 This is exactly the same as defining them at the top level, but their default node is set to the node you define them in.

 ## The Node Tag
-Here's a full example node tag, with everything in it which is possible to include:
+Here's a full example node tag, with most of the things in it which are possible to include:
 ```
 <node id="Cell 4414a">
 	<text_block>